pyepye/bandnames/README.rst

 ToDo
 ----
-* Test
- - New band
- - Report band
-* Move names urls
+* Tests
-* Submit a new one
+ - Fixup all tests due to design / template changes
+* Get rid of the homepage?